 Data set naming conventions generally should require all names to have multiple levels.
-The Resource Access Control Facility (RACF) licensed program (5740-XXH) protects only data sets with multilevel names.
+The Resource Access Control Facility (RACF) program product (5740-XXH) protects only data sets with multilevel names.
 Data sets with names "A" and "A.B" cannot both be cataloged in the same catalog.
 (However, it is possible to have "A.B" and "A.B.C" in the same catalog.)
 The highest-level qualifier should identify the owning user or application.

-If your installation has locally written programs that are dependent on the format of data set names in the VTOC, the programs should be revised to allow for the new data set names that occur in the integrated catalog facility catalog environment.
+If your installation has locally written programs that are dependent on the format of data set names in the VTOC, the programs should be revised to allow for the changed data set names that occur in the integrated catalog facility catalog environment.
+For information about the format for these names, see "VTOC Entries for Integrated Catalog Facility Catalogs" in Catalog Administration Guide.

-The use of JOBCAT and STEPCAT statements should be restricted to those jobs that require them, for example, those jobs which process catalogs as data sets.
+JOBCAT and STEPCAT statements should be used only with jobs that require them: for example, jobs that process catalogs as data sets.
 For further information about JOBCAT and STEPCAT statements, see Access Method Services Reference.